Explorers-Eden/NiceMobsRemastered/README.md

 ## 🛠️ How to, Instructions & Commands
 The datapack usually just needs to be installed.
 There is nothing else you have to do.
 It just works out of the box.

-But if you are playing on a PaperMC Server (or a PaperMC Fork lile Purpur) make sure to set **allow-non-player-entities-on-scoreboards** in your paper config files to **true** in order for everything to work properly.
+But if you are playing on a PaperMC Server (or a PaperMC Fork like Purpur) make sure to set **allow-non-player-entities-on-scoreboards** in your paper config files to **true** in order for everything to work properly.

 Some functionalities can be toggled on a per player basis.
 Meaning anyone playing can decide for themselves if they want to have the feature enabled or not.
 The folowing features can be toggled: